pro-utkarshM/seabios/docs/Linking_overview.md

 This support is accomplished by placing the given code/variables into ELF sections that have a name containing the substring ".fixedaddr.0x1234" (where 0x1234 is the desired address).
-For variables in C code this is accomplished by marking the variables with the VARFSEGFIXED(0x1234) macro.
+For variables in C code, this is accomplished by marking the variables with the VARFSEGFIXED(0x1234) macro.
 For assembler entry points the ORG macro is used (see **romlayout.S**).